ayanatherate/Movie-Recommender-App/README.md

 # Recommendation System

 Content-based Recommendation Application that recommends closest movies based on similarity in content (movie plot) with the movie name provided.
-Uses Nearest-Neighbors algorithm.
+Uses Nearest-Neighbors algorithm based on Cosine distance metric.
 Further filtering done based on movie language and rating. <br>
 Run the app on your local machine:

 App deployed on Streamlit Cloud: